Frequently asked questions

 No. SubOps drafts the dispute — the source-linked evidence, the dollar amount, the language — and you review and submit it through your normal channel.
 We never push anything to FedEx on your behalf.

-The rules engine flags lines that diverge from your historical baseline by a margin we tune per rule (R001 through R005 in the published rule set).
-Each flag is sourced to the underlying row, so you can confirm or dismiss in seconds.
+The rules engine flags lines that diverge from your historical baseline by a margin we tune per payment category.
+Each finding is sourced to the underlying row, so you can confirm or dismiss in seconds.

 Do you integrate with QuickBooks or Xero?